New evidence key to charges in Nebraska protester’s death

 “It can often be hard to sort out,” Fordham University law professor Jim Cohen said about crimes during protests.
 “It’s often not so easy to sort out who is unlawfully protesting — meaning looting, for example — and who is lawfully protesting.”

 Those two shootings happened as protests and civil unrest has roiled cities across the country over Floyd’s May 25 death at the hands of Minneapolis police.
-Floyd, who was black and handcuffed, died after a white police officer, Derek Chauvin, pressed his knee into Floyd’s neck for several minutes even after Floyd stopped moving and pleading for air.
+Floyd, who was Black and handcuffed, died after a white police officer, Derek Chauvin, pressed his knee into Floyd’s neck for several minutes even after Floyd stopped moving and pleading for air.

 In Omaha, Douglas County Attorney Don Kleine initially decided Gardner, the bar owner, acted in self-defense after he reviewed video of the incident and witness statements in the days after the shooting, but he asked the grand jury to examine the case after his decision was criticized because he wanted people to have faith in the justice system.